enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 several versions around the globe, it was integral to filter and only analyze data from the U.S. edition.
-In order to best model our covariates of interest, we then created a new personality type variable (extracting whether a person is an introvert or extrovert) and a POC indicator variable instead of individual races.
+In order to best model our covariates of interest, we then created a new personality type variable (extracting whether a person is an introvert or extrovert) and used a POC indicator variable (provided by the package) instead of individual races.
 We also used contestants’ home states to code contestants into a region based on census regions and divisions of the United States.[^6] Furthermore, we determined that missing data was not an issue, as it occurred in low frequency and was not patterned in nature.
 The final dataset used in the analysis contains unique information for each castaway for each season, including the following key variables:

 -   `version_season`: version and season number
 -   `full_name`: contestant full name